esctrionsit/snphub_tutorial/content/Setup/file-formats.md

 ## Group Information File

 In this file, information of group is recorded.
-There are 2 columns in totall, without header, seperated by `\t`.
+There are 2 columns in total, without header, separated by `\t`.

 **Example**